daniele-serfilippi/learning-management-system/SECURITY.md

 We welcome and encourage contributions that improve the security of the LMS.
 If you have suggestions or improvements, please submit a pull request or open an issue.

 ## Contact
-For any additional questions or concerns about security, please contact us at [https://danieleserfilippi.me/](https://danieleserfilippi.me/).
+For any additional questions or concerns about security, please contact us at [xofidelius@proton.me](mailto:xofidelius@proton.me).

 _Last Updated: [Date]_